-Walkable, bikeable, transit-served, mixed-use, vibrant and entrepreneurial neighborhoods, towns and cities advance multiple public policy priorities simultaneously, including promoting improved public health, making housing more affordable, enabling seniors to age in place and reducing air pollution from the transportation sector.
-They are also a critical economic development strategy in terms of both attracting a talented and mobile workforce that brings competitive advantage to communities and in terms of reducing household transportation expenses and increasing demand for local products and services.
+Walkable, bikeable, transit-served, mixed-use, vibrant and entrepreneurial neighborhoods, towns and cities advance multiple public policy priorities simultaneously, including promoting improved public health, enabling seniors to age in place and reducing air pollution from the transportation sector.
+They are also a critical economic development strategy in terms of both attracting a talented and mobile workforce that brings competitive advantage to communities and reducing household transportation expenses and increasing demand for local products and services.